bucketplus/ca-control-api-nodejs/Readme.md

 Each Standard Container Service must include a `manifest.json` file that includes:

 * `version` - the manifest version - set to `0.1` for now.

 * `controlVersion` - the version of the control API it relies on

 * `public` - whether the action should be listed in our marketplace, or private to the user

 * `name` - the name of the service.

 * `description` - a human-readable description of the service.

 * `icon` - path to a local 512x512 jpg or png file that represents the service.

 * `developer` - the email address of the developer (should match their login)

 * `tags` - an array of text tags that describe the action (these should be defined somewhere so people re-use the same labels)

 * `attribution` - info about external services used, if any

   * `name` - the name of the external service that powers the action

   * `url` - the URL of the external service that powers the action

 * `billing` - info about the cost of this service.
 Collected fees are shared between Bucket+ and the developer.

   * `unit_name` - the plural name of the chargeable unit, e.g. `pixels`, `characters`, `bytes`, or `seconds`

   * `unit_price` - the default chargeable price per unit

 * `params` - an array of custom job parameters that should be passed by the end user when invoking the service container.
 Each should include:

   * `name` - the name of the environment variable when passed to the service, e.g. `JP_INPUT_FILE`.
 All parameter names should start with `JP_` (for job parameter), and should be in ALL_CAPS.

   * `label` - a human-readable to help users understand the parameter

   * `description` - a human-readable description to help users understand the parameter

   * `paramType` - either `input`, `output`, or `option`.

   * `type` - the display type for the input, either `text`, `boolen`, `file` , `url`.   *Support for select, number, email, url or checkbox - Coming Soon*

   * `required` - true if the parameter is required

   * `defaultValue` - a default value, if any

 * `compute` - info about the compute properties of the container

   * `RAM` - the default RAM to allocate to the container, in Gigabytes

   * `vCPU` - the default number of vCPUs to allocate to the container

-  * `spot` - whether the container can run in a spot instance (strongly recommended for services which can safely re-run if terminated early).
+  * `spot` - whether the container can run in a spot instance (strongly recommended for services which can safely re-run if terminated early). *Coming Soon*

 # The Control API
 The Efficient Actions Control API contains convenience methods making it easier for service developers to.
 This repo contains code for Node.js based containers.